 Rule No. Corporate Governance Rule Compliance Status Details iii) The names and the numbers of shares held by the 20 largest voting and non-voting shareholders and percentages.
-Complied with Please refer page 126 of this Report. iv) The Public Holding percentage.
-Complied with Please refer page 127 of this Report. v) A statement of each Director's holding and Chief Executive Officer's holdings in shares of the entity at the beginning and end of each year.
-Complied with Please refer page 125 of this Report. vi) Information pertaining to material foreseeable risk factors of the entity.
-Complied with Please refer pages 117 to 118 of this Report. vii) Details of material issues pertaining to employees and industrial relations of the entity.
+Complied with Please refer page 123 of this Report. iv) The Public Holding percentage.
+Complied with Please refer page 124 of this Report. v) A statement of each Director's holding and Chief Executive Officer's holdings in shares of the entity at the beginning and end of each year.
+Complied with Please refer page 122 of this Report. vi) Information pertaining to material foreseeable risk factors of the entity.
+Complied with Please refer pages 113 to 114 of this Report. vii) Details of material issues pertaining to employees and industrial relations of the entity.
 N/A No material issues pertaining to employees and industrial relations. viii) Extents, locations, valuations and other number of buildings of the entity's land holding and investment properties.
-Complied with Please refer page 128 of this Report. ix) Number of shares representing the entity' stated capital.
-Complied with Please refer pages 113 and 124 of this Report. x) A distribution schedule of the number of holders in each class of equity security and the percentage of their total holdings in the specified categories.
-Complied with Please refer page 124 of this Report. xi) Following ratios and market price information.
-1. Dividend per share 2.
-Dividend pay out 3.
+Complied with Please refer page 125 of this Report. ix) Number of shares representing the entity' stated capital.
+Complied with Please refer pages 111 and 121 of this Report. x) A distribution schedule of the number of holders in each class of equity security and the percentage of their total holdings in the specified categories.
+Complied with Please refer page 121 of this Report. xi) Following ratios and market price information.
+1. Dividend per share Complied with Please refer pages 119 to 122 of this Report.
+2. Dividend pay out 3.
 Net asset value per share 4.
 Market value per share Highest and the lowest value recorded.
-Value as at the end of the year.
-Complied with Please refer pages 122 and 125 of this Report. xii) Significant changes in the entity's or its subsidiary's' fixed asset and the market value of land, if the value differs substantially from the book value.
-Complied with Please refer Note 6 to the Financial Statement on page 96 of this Report. xiii) If during the year the entity has raised funds either through a public issue, right Issue and private placement.
+Value as at the end of the year. xii) Significant changes in the entity's or its subsidiary's' fixed asset and the market value of land, if the value differs substantially from the book value.
+Complied with Please refer Note 6 to the Financial Statement on page 92 of this Report. xiii) If during the year the entity has raised funds either through a public issue, right Issue and private placement.
 N/A

 Rule No. Corporate Governance Rule Compliance Status Details xiv) EMPLOYEE SHARE OPTION SCHEMES.
-All Following information shall be disclosed in the Annual Report of the listed entity in respect of each ESOS; number of options granted to each category of employees, during the year. total number of options vested but not exercised by each category of employees during the financial year. total number of options exercised by each category of employees and the total number of shares arising there from during the financial year. options cancelled during the financial year and the reasons for such cancellation. the exercise price. a declaration by the Directors of the entity confirming that the entity or any of its subsidiaries has not directly or indirectly provided funds for ESOS.
-Complied with Please refer page 56 of the Board of Directors Report. xv) Disclosure pertaining to Corporate Governance practices In terms of Rules 7.10.3, 7.10.5c and 7.10.6 c of Section 7 of the Rules.
-Complied with Please refer pages 30 to 34 xvi) Related party transactions exceeding 10% of the Equity or 5% of the total assets of the Entity as per Audited Financial Statements, whichever is lower.
+All Following information shall be disclosed in the Annual Report of the listed entity in respect of each ESOS; number of options granted to each category of Complied with Please refer page 54 of the Board of employees, during the year. total number of options vested but not exercised by each category of employees during the financial year.
+Complied with Directors Report. total number of options exercised by each category of employees and the total number of shares arising there from during the financial year.
+Complied with • options cancelled during the financial year and the reasons for such cancellation.
+Complied with • the exercise price.
+Complied with • a declaration by the Directors of the entity confirming that the entity or any of its subsidiaries has not directly or indirectly provided funds for ESOS.
+Complied with xv) Disclosure pertaining to Corporate Governance practices In terms of Rules 7.10.3, 7.10.5c and 7.10.6 c of Section 7of the Rules.
+Complied with Please refer pages 28 to 32. xvi) Related party transactions exceeding 10% of the Equity or 5% of the total assets of the Entity as per Audited Financial Statements, whichever is lower.
 N/A The Company did not have any related party transaction exceeding 10% of the Equity or 5% of the total Assets